-Let $T = T(\Delta,N)$ denote the running time of $A_N$.
+Let $G$ be any $\Delta$-regular graph of $n$ nodes.
+We show how to simulate $A$ on $G$, for any possible given assignment of unique identifiers in $\{1,\ldots,\poly(n)\}$ for the nodes of $G$.
+In order to simulate $A$ we need to compute a labeling that \emph{locally} looks like an assignment of unique identifiers of size $N$, and we need to make sure that each neighborhood contains less than $N$ nodes.
 We compute an $N$-coloring of $G^{2T+2}$, the $(2T+2)$th power of $G$, using three iterations of Linial's coloring algorithm~\cite[Corollary 4.1]{Linial1992}.
 This algorithm can be used to color a $k$-colored graph of maximum degree $\bar \Delta$ with e.g.

 colors in three rounds.
 The power graph $G^{2T+2}$ has maximum degree $\bar \Delta \leq \Delta^{2T+2}$ and thus we get a coloring of $G^{2T+2}$ with